1.1 This statement explains the Company’s present corporate governance arrangements and the standards with which the Group complies.

 1.2 The Company has elected to adopt and comply with the QCA Corporate Governance Code (the “QCA Code“).
 The QCA Code is constructed around ten broad principles and a set of disclosures and this statement reflects the structures that the Company has adopted in order to achieve compliance with the QCA Code.
 The QCA has stated what it considers to be appropriate arrangements for growing companies and asks companies to provide an explanation about how they are meeting the principles through the prescribed disclosures.
 We have considered how we apply each principle to the extent that the Board judges these to be appropriate in the circumstances, and in the Appendix, we have provided an explanation of the approach taken in relation to each.
 The Board considers that it does not depart from any of the principles of the QCA Code.

 2.1 The Company (and thereby its group (the “Group)) is ultimately managed by the directors of the Company (the “Directors“), who (individually and as a group) are responsible for running the Company for the benefit of its shareholders in accordance with their fiduciary and statutory duties.

-2.2 The Board of Directors (the “Board“) currently comprises five Directors: two Non-Executive Directors and three Executive Directors (being the Executive Chairman, the Chief Executive Officer (the “CEO“) and the Chief Financial Officer (the “CFO“).
+2.2 The Board of Directors (the “Board“) currently comprises six Directors: three Non-Executive Directors (one being the Chairman) and three Executive Directors (being the Chief Executive Officer (the “CEO“), the Chief Financial Officer (the “CFO“), and an Executive Director.
 The roles of the Chairman and the CEO are undertaken by separate individuals.